Bamboo Chopsticks will be CLOSED December 21st-December 25

 We knew that we wanted to have “Chopsticks,” in the name because when you hear it you just immediately associate "chopsticks" with Asian food.
 We also wanted to acknowledge my mom’s life.
 She had a hard one, and we knew that the struggles, hardships and sacrifices should never be forgotten.
 My Mom felt as though her time in the Malaysian refugee camps was what most impacted and changed her life.
 So we chose bamboo to represent those days.
 Bamboo is a very flexible, versatile, strong and resilient plant.
 It can grow in the most unfit environments, you can bend it and twist it, you can neglect it and leave it to die and it will still forge on and grow.
 But what makes bamboo so special is that, with just a little bit of hope, a little bit of care and of course work, it can grow and become something so spectacularly breathtaking.

 My mom’s name is Bach, and the first two letters or BAmboo and CHopsticks actually spells her name.
-The name immediately stuck and in the end we felt like, not only did it represent her past; it also represented our future, a family with A LOT of hope and perseverance, trying to make something of what we had and possibly grow and become something amazing.
+The name immediately stuck and in the end we felt like, not only did it represent her past; it also represented our future, a family with A LOT of hope and perseverance, trying to make something of what we have and possibly grow and become something amazing.